remyfischer/ProgrammingLanguageTheory/README.md

 ***PART IV***

-We added new feature called 'sdl' => "saut de ligne" in french which means a return to the next line, like println.
+We added new feature called 'sdl' => "saut de ligne" in french which means a return to the next line.
+We also add the println statement which can be used with "afficherln" (println in french).